False Claims Act Penalties

 $101,122 |

-If the government pays these claims and later determines that part of the bill was fraudulent because the pain medication and neck/knee evaluations weren't necessary, then an FCA case could potentially recover triple the government's damages, or $3,366 (since the clinic overcharged by $1,122).
+If the government pays these claims and later determines that part of the bill was fraudulent because the pain medication and neck/knee evaluations weren't necessary, then an FCA case could potentially recover triple the government's amount of damages, or $3,366 (since the clinic overcharged by $1,122).

 False Claims Act: Related Crimes